CanastaWiki/Canasta-CLI/docs/guide/observability.md

 ## Index patterns

-Index patterns are created automatically by an init container when the observability profile starts.
+Index patterns are created automatically by an init container (Docker Compose) or init job (Kubernetes) when the observability stack starts.
 It waits for OpenSearch Dashboards to be ready and for at least one log index to exist, then creates patterns for each available index.
 A second pass runs 60 seconds later to pick up any late-arriving indices.

-If automatic creation fails (check `docker logs <id>-observable-init-1`), you can create patterns manually:
+If automatic creation fails, you can create patterns manually:

 1. Open **OpenSearch Dashboards** > **Stack Management** > **Index Patterns**.
 2. Create patterns for the indices that exist: